SeanKilleen/seankilleen.github.io/_posts/2020-08-07-shifting-meetings-to-the-left.md

   - communication
 date: 2020-08-07 09:16 -0400
 ---
 I've seen a lot of meetings go sideways.
-And with the surge of remote work the past year and a half, we've seen a dramatic increase in remote work and the communication challenges that can go along with it, espeiclaly for organizations that aren't adapting to current circumstances.
+And with the surge of remote work the past year and a half, we've seen a dramatic increase in remote work and the communication challenges that can go along with it, especially for organizations that aren't adapting to current circumstances.

 Dear reader, I'd love to save you that trouble.